Specicount/Specicount/STRUCTURE.md

 # General
 The structure of this app is divided into two systems being the backend database and the front-end website.
+Would be worth playing with the website to get a feel for it.

 # Database structure
 The database structure can be found in tables.sql and denotes the structure of the database.